 In 2014, I created artwork that was launched into space & deployed into near-Earth orbit

-The engineers at Planet.com weren't satisfied with simply building and launching satellites into orbit.
-They had the vision to also make them beautiful.
-To make this happen, they offered an open call for submissions of artwork.
-The selected works would be laser-engraved on the side of their satellites, launched into space, and deployed into near-Earth orbit from the International Space Station.
+Therefore, they wanted to do more than simply build and launch satellites into orbit; they also wanted them to be beautiful.
+To make this happen, they offered an open call for submissions of artwork for their satellites.
+The selected works would be laser-engraved on the sides of their satellites, launched into space, and deployed into near-Earth orbit from the International Space Station.

 My wife can attest that when I learned that my work had been selected, I shot straight up to Cloud 9.
 [No rocket required.]

 This National Geographic video provides more info about the project (including a few clips featuring yours truly).

 I live in the San Francisco Bay Area with my beloved wife, our two beautiful children, one high-energy Chihuahua, and lots of lovely plants.